dipech/dipech.github.io/resources/data/blog/system-design/text.md

 Use hash-based load balancing, to guarantee caches using.

+**Does the system need to be super fast whist having a data fits into the memory entirely?**

+You may use in-memory data structures and computations, which is very fast.
+To guarantee availability you might need to have at least two servers, one is the leader, the rest servers are followers.

+**Do you need to have some sort of realtime interactions?**

+Use websocket connection.

 **Do you need to have the system highly available?**

 Consider using Leader Election principle.
 It means you have a group of servers the same kind, one of the is the leader